Asset Protection from Nursing Home Costs in Florida

 Exempt assets (do not count against eligibility) typically include:

-- Your primary home, up to $713,000 in equity (2024 figure), if you intend to return or a spouse lives there
+- Your primary home, up to the current equity limit, if you intend to return or a spouse lives there

 - One vehicle